adobe/lake-pulse/examples/data/README.md

 This is a document to help create different datasets for testing purposes.

+This document uses Spark to create the datasets.
+You can use any other tool to create the datasets.
+The important part is to create the datasets with the correct structure and files.

+Be aware that there are already some tables created in the `data` folder that can be used for testing purposes.

+> **Note:** Iceberg metadata files contain placeholders instead of paths.
+> This is an Iceberg limitation that is intended.
+After cloning the
+> repository, you need to run the path fix script to update these paths for
+> your machine:
+>
+> ```bash
+> cd examples/data/iceberg_dataset
+> ./fix_paths.sh
+> ```
+>
+> This only needs to be done once after cloning.

 ## Delta Lake

 First, set your absolute path where you want to create the dataset,